 Student accounts are to be paid in full or enrolled in a payment plan, by August 1st for the Fall semesters, or January 1st for the Spring semesters.
 Payment plans give students the option to disperse the bill over four months.
 During Orientation, you can learn more about enrolling in a payment plan and how to access your account to do so.

 Do I need to do anything prior to my scheduled Orientation date?

-During your scheduled Orientation session, we will offer live sessions for students to connect with their assigned Orientation leader and other incoming students.
+During your scheduled Orientation session, we will offer special students-only sessions called “Dawg Talks” led by our Orientation Leaders.
+During these sessions, students will hear a current student’s perspective on life at MSU as well as get to know other incoming students.
 The ZeeMee app is also a great way to connect with incoming students.
 When classes begin in the fall, there will be a number of ways you can connect with other students, such as Dawg Days.
 You can also participate in New Maroon Camp before fall classes begin.

 It is recommended that you wear comfortable shoes and casual clothes (it will be hot!).
 We also recommend that you bring a raincoat and/or umbrella if the forecast calls for rain.
 Students and guests should bring money for meals, coffee and soft drinks.
 Barnes & Noble at Mississippi State will be open throughout the program, as well, for textbook pre-orders, MSU apparel and other items.

 I have mobility issues.
 Can I still participate in Orientation?

 Yes!
 We will work to provide alternate transportation for those with mobility issues to various locations during Orientation.
 In order for accommodations to be made, please be sure to include that information when you register for Orientation online; or feel free to contact our office to let us know if you will need alternate transportation or special assistance.

 I have a disability.
 What accommodations can be made during Orientation?